Showing posts with label 1995. Show all posts

 CryptO'pinion

+Sam in Monster's Garden is great fun!!
 The first few levels are ridiculously easy and can be completed before any monsters appear.
 That grace period is most welcome later on when the action is frantic.
-However, it's these monsters that make and break the gameplay: 1) there are too many for a cramped screen.
-2) there is some rather suspect collision detection that I fell victim to.
-3) they can spawn where you are standing.
-I wish Sebald had tweaked these basic annoyances that spoiled what might have been.
+However, it's these monsters that make and break the gameplay because there are too many, and the screen becomes cramped.
+Add in a pinch of suspect collision detection, and they've spoiled what might have been.

-I'd rate this around 55% as it could/should have been much better.
-However, I appreciated having something different to play and I'm positive your children will enjoy this for all its pointless mayhem.
-What do you think?
-Go on, download it and let me know in the comments below.
-I might then consider playing Sebald's other game, Sam In Monster's Land...
+I'd rate this around 65% as it could/should have been much better.
+However, I appreciated having something different to play, and I'm positive your children will enjoy this for all its ridiculous mayhem.

 Tuesday, September 03, 2019